purdonkle/simple-node-web-app/README.md

 # A simple dockerized hello world web app using nodejs and express.
-# Run ./start_server to build and run the docker image.
+Docker install required.
+Build and run using ./start_server.